otrv4/otrv4/architecture-decisions/003-client-profile.md

 ### Consequences

 OTRv4 makes uses of Client Profiles and mandates them to be published in an untrusted place.
-Client Profiles are needed to: advertise verified information: supported versions, long-term public keys, and instance tags; start offline conversations; and easily revoke values.
+Client Profiles are needed to: advertise verified information (supported versions, long-term public keys, and instance tags); start offline conversations; and easily revoke values.
 They need to be published to: maintain the deniability properties, revoke past values and prevent "version" rollback attacks.